Carina-P/Love-Pilates/README.md

 - I received inspiration for this project from:
     - [Pilates Via](https://pilatesvia.com/se/pilates-i-stockholm/)
     - [Pilates Center](https://www.pilates-center.se/)
-- My mentor Simen Daehlien, who, with lots of energy, enthusiasm and knowledge, inspired me and made me do much more than I first intended.
+- My mentor Simen Daehlien, who, with lots of energy, enthusiasm and knowledge, inspired me to learn more and do more than I first intended.
 He also gave me the tip about markdown-toc: making content list into links.
-- [byIlsa](https://github.com/byIlsa) and [Geomint](https://github.com/Geomint) for realy inspiring ReadMe-files and also inspiring sites.
+- [byIlsa](https://github.com/byIlsa) and [Geomint](https://github.com/Geomint) for inspiring ReadMe-files and also inspiring sites.

 **Site for educational purposes only!**